-The ministry provides school boards with the Special Education Grant funding, on top of other GSN funding.
+In addition to other Grants for Student Needs funding, the ministry provides school boards with the Special Education Grant.
 This grant supports positive outcomes for students with special education needs.
-It is for the additional costs of the programs, services and/or equipment they may require.
+This grant is for the additional costs of the programs, services and/or equipment these students may require.